nint8835/bootleg.technology/docs/blog/posts/hunt-for-a-new-notes-app/candidates.md

 | Web client   | :white_check_mark: |       |
 | iOS client   | :white_check_mark: |       |

+ClickUp is, much like Asana, an app primarily built for project / task management.
+It _does_ have an actual place to do writing, unlike Asana, in the form of it's Docs feature, but I'm not looking for a docs solution attached to an app primarily built for project management.
+I will note however that the Docs do look to be pretty nice, and they sound like they may be well integrated, so I suspect if you're already using ClickUp the docs might be a fantastic alternative to Notion, but I don't think they're worth adopting ClickUp for.

 ### Clutter

 ![Clutter](./assets/clutter.png){ loading=lazy width=400 }